peterhebert/simple-grey/README.md

 * Accessibility fixes to forms and comments.
 * Removed icons from comment headings.
 * convert classic editor galleries to CSS grid layout.
+* replace float based layouts with flex and grid.

 1.8.1
 * tested with WordPress 6.9